 You’ve simply found yourself unable to make your current relationship work, which happens all too often in real life.

-Remembering why it didn’t work out will help take some of the sting out of rejection—it may even motivate you towards finding true happiness one day with another person down the road.
+Remembering why it didn’t work out will help take some of the stings out of rejection—it may even motivate you towards finding true happiness one day with another person down the road.

 After all, if dating (and ultimately losing) someone was really what would make us happy then wouldn’t we want that feeling to last forever?